boubkari-kaoutar/snake_game/README.md

 - Emphasis: behavior-based movement instead of direct steering.

 3.2 Scoring and Progression
-- Food pellets: +1 point, grow the snake.
+- Food pellets: +1 point, grow the snake by 1 segment.
 - Small AI snakes (prey): +5 points, +2 segments; they try to evade you.
 - Five levels get progressively harder (faster snake, more predators, more deadly obstacles).
-- Win by finishing Level 5.
+- Win by finishing Level 5 (50 points total).
 Lose on contact with a predator or any deadly obstacle.
+- Each level requires 10 points to progress (Level 1: 0→10, Level 2: 10→20, etc.)
+- 3-second countdown transition between levels with automatic progression.

 4. Artificial Intelligence Design
 4.1 Steering Behavior Architecture